What can you do to improve employee work ethic?

 If you want to build on your current business outlook, or improve disappointing current standards, how do you go about it?

-If your employees aren’t giving 100%, are making niggling errors that add up, or lack efficiency, then you suffer as a business.
+If your employees aren’t giving 100%, are making small errors that add up, or lack efficiency, then you suffer as a business.

 A process of development helps to encourage your staff members.
 Some of the techniques you can use are as follows:

-• Have a recognition system: “Employee of the Month” is a bit old hat these days, but perks or bonuses for reaching KPIs is a strong way to encourage your staff to keep on refining their performance.
+“Employee of the Month” is a bit old hat these days, but perks or bonuses for reaching KPIs is a strong way to encourage your staff to keep on refining their performance.
+And implementing an employee recognition platform can help with that.

 Organisation work ethics